centreon/centreon-documentation/versioned_docs/version-22.04/installation/installation-of-a-central-server/using-virtual-machines.md

 - The server administration account (using SSH) is: `root`/`centreon`.
 - The root password of the DBMS is not initialized.

-> For security reasons, we highly recommend you change those passwords after you complete the installation.
+> For security reasons, change these passwords after you complete the installation.

 ## Troubleshooting